linrongbin16/lin.vim/README.md

 # Introduction

 Aim to be out of box, IDE-like editing experience, high performance, light weight and friendly to most users.
 Focus on and only on editing, no compiling/packaging/debuging.

 Solve below issues:

+- Time-costing study and configure vim scripts - All behaviors are configured like a modern editor(just like [vscode](https://code.visualstudio.com/)).
+- Lack of programming language support and IDE-like features - [coc.nvim](https://github.com/neoclide/coc.nvim) and a set of plugins are installed, with a bunch of language servers embeded.
-- Difficulty of choose and configure plugins: a set of plugins installed, well configured and cooperated with each other.
-Every plugin is carefully selected for best performance, and still try to cover most modern editor features (just like [vscode](https://code.visualstudio.com/)).
+- Don't know install/choose/configure plugins: All plugins are selected carefully and well cooperated with each other.
+Provide best performance and user experience, cover most modern editor features(again, just like vscode).
-- Duplicate installation on different OS and machines: all done by one line command (not on Windows for now).
+- Time-costing repeat installation on different machines and OS - All done by one-line command (not on Windows for now), All behaviors are the same(the only difference is use meta-key on macOS instead of alt-key on Windows/Linux).
-- Naive UI-looking: pretty colorschemes/UI/icons integrated.
-- Customization: `plugin.vim`, `setting.vim` and `coc-settings.json` files provided for special needs.
+- Naive UI-looking and lack of icons/colorschemes - Pretty colorschemes, icons, opened tabs, file explorer, file status integrated.
+- Special customization - Open `~/.vimrc` and `~/.vim` to edit plugins, settings.
+Or add a new programming language with coc.nvim.

 ## Screenshots